How do you worship when you're depressed? Where do you find words to express inexpressible joy? What do you pray when you need hope?

 The Bible's inspired hymnbook guides believers through the highest summits and lowest troughs of life and invites the not-yet believer to a Redeemer who ultimately experienced all of the emotions of these prayers in his incarnation.

-George Robertson earned a bachelor's degree from Covenant College; a master's of divinity and master's of theology from Covenant Theological Seminary; and a doctor of philosophy degree in historical and theological studies from Westminster Theological Seminary in Philadelphia.
-Currently he is the senior pastor at Second Presbyterian Church in Memphis, TN, and a council member for The Gospel Coalition.
-He previously served as a lecturer/adjunct professor at Covenant Theological Seminary.
+George Robertson, PhD, is the senior pastor at Second Presbyterian Church in Memphis, TN, and a council member for The Gospel Coalition.
+He previously served as a lecturer and adjunct professor at Covenant Theological Seminary.
+He is the author of Soul Anatomy: Finding Peace, Hope, and Joy in the Psalms.
 He is married to Jackie and they have four children: Taylor, Anna, Abbey, and Caroline.

 “The Psalms are unique in the Bible as the book in which every possible human condition is depicted, along with the right way to pray oneself through the circumstance.
 How do you deal with betrayal, disappointment, personal failure, prosperity, adversity?
 In every case the Psalms instruct us on how to process the situation before God.
 George Robertson’s work on the Psalms brings out this life–relatedness.
 Evangelical Protestants, to their great loss, are not as familiar with the Psalms as are other branches of the Christian church.
 This will help remedy that.
 I recommend it!”